-We are considering the latest types of antiviral therapy and vaccine development, including the use of 32 chloroquine in the treatment of COVID-19.
-The issues of fetal monitoring in the light of the predisposition 33 to intrauterine growth retardation and the special points regarding childbirth and delivery are considered.
-In 34 addition, we emphasize the safety of obstetric medical personnel who are at the forefront, while continuing to 35 provide the necessary treatment.
-Our clinical support model is based on the principles of separation in the 36 37 workplace, responsible social exclusion, containment of cross-infection among medical workers, the wise use of 38 personal protective equipment and telemedicine.
-Our goal is to share a system that can be adopted by tertiary 39 obstetric institutions that lead pregnant women in a pandemic, but the safety of patients and health workers is 40 paramount.
+We are considering the latest types of antiviral therapy and vaccine development, including the use of chloroguine in the treatment of COVID-19.
+The issues of fetal monitoring in the light of the predisposition to intrauterine growth retardation and the special points regarding childbirth and delivery are considered.
+In addition, we emphasize the safety of obstetric medical personnel who are at the forefront, while continuing to provide the necessary treatment.
+Our clinical support model is based on the principles of separation in the workplace, responsible social exclusion, containment of cross-infection among medical workers, the wise use of personal protective equipment and telemedicine.
+Our goal is to share a system that can be adopted by tertiary obstetric institutions that lead pregnant women in a pandemic, but the safety of patients and health workers is paramount.

 The most important component in the fight against any threat of infectious diseases is the treatment of vulnerable groups.
 It is known that pregnant women suffer disproportionately from respiratory diseases, which are associated with increased infectious morbidity and high maternal mortality rates.
-Although most human coronavirus infections are mild, epidemics of the severe acute respiratory syndrome coronavirus (SARS-CoV) and Middle East respiratory syndrome coronavirus (MERS-CoV) epidemics over the past two decades have been 46 especially serious, where approximately a third of pregnant pregnant women have died from the disease [7,8,9,10].

-The current outbreak of pneumonia from coronavirus infection in 2019 (COVID-19) caused by coronavirus type 2 of severe acute respiratory syndrome SARS-CoV-2, was declared a pandemic by the World Health Organization the ability to transmit the virus.
-Due to the universal and steady spread of the disease across all continents, we
+Although most human coronavirus infections are mild, epidemics of the severe acute respiratory syndrome coronavirus (SARS-CoV) and Middle East respiratory syndrome coronavirus (MERS-CoV) epidemics over the past two decades have been especially serious, where approximately a third of pregnant pregnant women have died from the disease [7, 8, 9, 10].
+The current outbreak of pneumonia from coronavirus infection in 2019 (COVID-19) caused by coronavirus type 2 of severe acute respiratory syndrome SARS-CoV-2, was declared a pandemic by the World Health Organization (WHO) on March 11, 2020, the peak of which is predicted to occur in April 2020, without significantly reducing the ability to transmit the virus.
+Due to the universal and steady spread of the disease across all continents, we are likely to see women with COVID-19 in all trimesters of pregnancy.
+In this article, we summarize the clinical features of pregnant women with COVID-19 and want to introduce a practical and integrated system that focuses on the obstetric difficulties of managing this disease during pregnancy.